nxskok/pasias/docs/08-matched-pairs-sign.md

 the two highest values are too high, with the other values being more or less in line (that would be evidence of outliers at the upper end).
 I like outliers better than skewness, since those bottom-end points are not far off the line.
-I would also accept ``no substantial problems'', if you can make the case that those two highest points are not too far off the line.
+I would also accept "no substantial problems", if you can make the case that those two highest points are not too far off the line.
 With only 16 observations as we have here, even truly normal data would stray off the line a bit.